Leyland Line

 The Leyland Line was a British shipping transport line founded in 1873 by Frederick Richards Leyland after his apprenticeship in the firm of John Bibby, Sons & Co.
 After Frederick Leyland's death, the company was taken over by Sir John Ellerman in 1892.
-The Company was liquidated in 1935.
+In 1902, the company was bought by the International Mercantile Marine Company and a portion of its fleet was withdrawn from service and transferred to the Ellerman Lines.
+The company was liquidated in 1935 after a period of declining influence due to the Great Depression.